TLCFEM/suanPan-manual/docs/Library/Section/SectionNM/SectionNM.md

 ## Remarks

+Strictly speaking, the `SectionNM` is not a section, as a conventional section takes sectional elongation and curvature as input and computes sectional force and moment as output.
+The `SectionNM` takes elemental deformation and resistance (which are local quantities of two end nodes) and directly compute the force and moment.
+Loosely speaking, the `SectionNM` is a special model that accounts for two end sections simultaneously.

+According to [1], the whole model can be implemented at the element level.
+It is chosen to separate the model into the element part (`NMB*` elements) and the section part (`NM2D*` and `NM3D*` sections) for better code organisation.

 Apart from the provided sections, other interaction surfaces can be defined.

 One can define a derived class based on, for example, `SurfaceNM2D`, and implement methods.